Skip to main content

 Hyper-Spectral Neural Flow is a trend-following study that leans on Gaussian smoothing and spectral-style visualization to reduce noise on longer holds.

 I treat tools like this as filters for patience.
 If your problem is overtrading every minor countertrend blip on a daily or weekly plan, a smoother trend engine can be a useful guardrail.
-It will not remove risk, but it can remove some of the self-inflicted noise that comes from reacting to every short-term fluctuation.
+It won't remove risk, but it can remove some of the self-inflicted noise that comes from reacting to every short-term fluctuation.
+I haven't stress-tested this script on low-liquidity instruments like VIX futures or small-cap equities, and I suspect the smoothing may lag too much in those cases.

 Support-Resistance Levels